Imaryan08/blinkit/README.md

 Blinkit is an Indian instant delivery service.
 It was founded in December 2013 and is based out of Gurgaon.
 Customers of the company use a mobile application to order groceries and essentials online.
 Blinkit's employees then secure the items from their warehouse and deliver the items to the consumer within 10 minutes.

-I worked on this project during unit-3 construct week at Masai School with the help of other four team members.
+I worked on this project during unit-3 and unit-4 construct week at Masai School with the help of other four team members.

 ## Tech stack used in this project

-Javascript, HTML, CSS
+Javascript, HTML, CSS,NodeJs,Express,MongoDB

 ## Deplyement Link